jcorre-hipay/micro-token/README.md

 The server is now listening to `http://localhost:3000`.

-Behat and PhpSpec are used for functional and unit testing.
+Behat, PhpUnit and PhpSpec are used for functional, integration and unit testing.

     $ bin/behat
+    $ bin/phpunit
     $ bin/phpspec run